Last Updated on August 26, 2022 by Editorial Staff

 As I mentioned earlier, running a marathon may not be your thing but any goal you want to achieve has the same components to running a marathon.
 Remember, you can do anything if you set your mind to it.
 Just believe in yourself and keep focused on your goal and you will achieve it.
 Be happy and healthy.

 Sue Loncaric is a wife, a mum and a nan.
 She just entered a new decade – she’s 60 and loving it!
 Life is there to be lived and she’s going to be sharing her thoughts and experiences about this fabulous time of life.
-She’s all about Positive Ageing and she hopes to encourage Women Over 50 to be fit, fabulous,healthier and happier.
-You can find Sue at her blog Sizzling Towards 60 and Beyond.
+She’s all about Positive Ageing and she hopes to encourage women over 50 to be fit, fabulous,healthier and happier.
+You can find Sue at her blog Women Living Well After 50.